Q2 2026 Report · Updated 2026-06-16

 Most Nigerian rent figures online come from listing sites where agents post inflated, expired, or duplicate prices — sometimes three different agents listing the same flat at three different rents.
 The Mushrooms Rent Index uses a different source:

-This Q1 2026 report covers January–April 2026.
+This Q2 2026 report is a quarter-to-date read covering April–May 2026, triangulated against public Nigerian market data for the same period (asking-rent trackers and housing-market reporting), so the quarter-over-quarter movements reflect the wider market, not just our platform.
+The full Q2 close publishes in July.
 All figures are annual rent in Nigerian Naira (₦).
 Medians, not means (a single ₦30M Banana Island outlier should not move the picture for the rest of Lagos).
-Next update: Q2 2026 — publishing July 2026.
+Next update: Full Q2 2026 close — publishing July 2026.

 Median rent by property type — Nigeria